Rejoice always, pray continually, give thanks in all circumstances; for this is God’s will for you in Christ Jesus (I Thessalonians 5:16-18 NIV).

 List 10 things that you are grateful for other than Jesus and your family.
 I know you are thankful for those two.
 Let’s stretch.
 It doesn’t have to be big.

-Once you have your list, click on comment and share you list.
-Let’s be grateful together.
+Once you have your list, click on comment and share your list.

 More from the Girlfriends